 Mind Your Budget

-Better yet, save that hard-earned (or hard-loaned) money and eat in.
-You don’t need knife skills and a repertoire of impressive-sounding dishes to make yourself a cheap and tasty meal, and you can do better than that bowl of cereal that’s become a dinner fixture since the fall semester started.
-Get in touch with your culinary side by investing in one of my favorite contraptions, George Foreman grill (and to avoid too much product placement, any similar kitchen grilling aid could get the job done when you’re in the mood to cook up a turkey breast but don’t have much time to do so in a conventional oven).
-Stock up on basics at the grocery store like rice and pasta and frozen vegetables that are not only cheaper than the fresh variety, but less perishable.
-If you’re really adventurous, invest in a cookbook of quick and easy or budget recipes to expand your skills and potentially wow your roommates into thinking you spend a lot more time in the kitchen than you actually do.
-And perhaps most importantly, stick to a budget and don’t forget about managing that budget.
-Make a list before embarking on that trip to the grocery so you don’t end up with spontaneous purchases that could make a difference in how stressed out you are in between paychecks and your financial aid disbursements.
+Save that hard-earned (or hard-loaned) money and eat in.
+You don’t need top chef skills to make yourself a cheap and tasty meal that’s better than a bowl of cereal.
+Get in touch with your culinary side by investing in a George Foreman grill, or similar kitchen grilling aid, to quickly cook up a chicken breast without a conventional oven.
+Stock up on basics such as rice, pasta and frozen vegetables.
+Frozen veggies are not only cheaper, but less perishable.
+If you’re really adventurous, buy a cookbook with quick and easy budget friendly recipes to expand your skills and wow your roommates.
+Most importantly, stay on top of managing your budget.
+Make a list before going to the grocery so you don’t over spend and stress between paychecks and financial aid disbursements.